I have to do something that requires, I think, two scripting exercises.

 0 Votes

-Antonio Poggi posted over 2 years ago Admin
+Antonio Poggi posted about 3 years ago Admin

 As per screenshare, you can exploit the community Fuzzy Join block to merge datasets based on similar text.
 It performs a join between the first (left) and second (right) input.
 The field on which the join is performed must be text containing multiple terms.